aliphys/Arduino_StyleGuide/rules/01-general-rules/01-which-c.md

 ```

 ## Reasoning
 All Arduino platforms support at least C++11, ensuring a consistent baseline.
 Developers can use efficient and readable C++11 features universally, while also taking advantage of more advanced features in newer standards when working with specific cores.
 Restricting assembly code (and compiler directives such as #DEFINE) to library source files (.h and .cpp) rather than example sketches ensures that the lower-level, platform-specific optimizations are confined to areas where they can be managed by experienced developers.
 This maintains the accessibility and simplicity of the Arduino platform for a wider audience, including hobbyists and educators.
 Additionally, the abstraction allows for easier use of the libraries increasing developer efficiency.

+## Enforcement
+- Use `grep` to identify the minimum C++ version based on the `architectures=` key in `library.properties`
+-